fly-apps/nginx-cluster/README.md

 # A horizontally scalable NGINX caching cluster

 NGINX is a proxy server that makes HTTP caching simple.
 Run it in front of an app, set the right HTTP caching headers, and it does its job.
-If you want to build a basic CDN, you can NGINX in multiple cities, route people to the nearest instance, and apply a little magic.
+If you want to build a basic CDN, you can fire up NGINX in multiple cities, route people to the nearest instance, and apply a little magic.

 This is a Docker based NGINX cluster that works kind of like a CDN.
 It's designed to run on [Fly.io](https://fly.io) with persistent volumes and private networking (6PN).
 It also runs locally so you can fiddle around with it.